bertadenes/GSTA-heatcap/README.md

 Type can be *MOVE*(only if rotation was excluded) *VELGEN* and *MD*.
 The simulations' length is set to 1 ps, the timestep is 0.1 fs at the moment.
 We wish to optimize these parameters to actual cases and implement the algorithm.

+Due to differences in output syntax simulation with Gaussian16 is not stable.
+At the moment we suggest to use Gaussian09 instead.